JoergBitzer/AudioDevOrga/installReadMe.md

     ```
 #### Debugging in VS
 Add in launch.json two debug entries:
+If you do not have a launch.json file:

+1. load a cpp-file
+2. click on the debug menu (on the left) and click "create a launch.json file"
-1. one points to the the generated standaloe plugin
-2. one points to the AudioPluginHost (so you need to find your build in the build artifacts directories)
+3. change the file for two starting point for the debugger, one points to the the generated standaloe plugin, the second points to the AudioPluginHost (so you need to find your build in the build artifacts directories)

 Examples:
 * linux: